Sarthak-Mukherjee/Food-Delivery/Readme.md

 # Food Delivery System

 ## Project Overview
-The **Food Delivery System** is a web-based application that allows users to book and manage hotel rooms.
-It provides an **Admin Panel** for managing users and room bookings and a **User Dashboard** for viewing and booking available rooms.
+The **Food Delivery System** is a web-based application that allows users to book and manage different foods.
+It provides an **Admin Panel** for managing users and food bookings and a **User Dashboard** for viewing and booking available foods.

 ## Prerequisites
 Before running this project, ensure you have the following installed on your system: